freeCodeCampLondon/git-practice/CONTRIBUTING.md

 ## Make Changes

-1. Open text document campers.txt and add your name to the list.
+1. Open text document campers.txt and add your name to the list and save the document.
+2. Commit your change to your local branch:

+    `git add campers.txt`
+    `git commit -m 'add Your Name'`

 ## Rebasing from Upstream